 Be aware that a personal insurance policy will not cover business use of your drone.
 The deductible on a home insurance policy also makes a home policy less effective coverage for damage to your drone or lost drones.

-There may be times, particularly in business applications, when you need to lease a specialized drone or hire one for a limited time.
+- Non-owned coverage.
+There may be times, particularly in business applications, when you need to lease a specialized drone or hire for a limited time.
 Non-owned coverage helps protect you financially if the drone you’re using is not your own.

 If you’re using your drone for business, you’ll want a policy with higher liability limits with your company listed on the policy as the named insured.
 Commercial clients will probably require a certificate of insurance and may even need to be added to the policy as an additional insured party or certificate holder.
 This may rule out companies that are geared toward personal insurance as opposed to business insurance.